ceeblet/patterns/README.md

 #### Creating Patterns

 Every pattern is composed of a series of lines drawn to the HTML5 canvas element.
 When a user clicks <kbd>Start</kbd>, `window.setTimeout()` is used to execute a recursive line drawing function over a period of time.
 This makes a tree appear to grow on the screen.
 Every pattern a user creates originates from this tree.
-There are oh-so-many possibilities!

 <p align="center">
   <img align="center" src="/static/images/create-pattern.gif" alt="Home-Page">